 In 2016 I started a new career as a technical services veterinarian with Elanco Animal Health.
 In this role I get to work with veterinarians and beef producers across the US in helping them reach their goals with herd health.

-Denise and I celebrated our 40th wedding anniversary this past August and we have two married sons, three grandsons and three granddaughters.
+Denise and I celebrated our 41st wedding anniversary this past August and we have two married sons, three grandsons and four granddaughters.
 If you want to see pictures of the grandchildren, please let me know.
 I have plenty!